-WASHINGTON (Army News Service, June 23, 2008) Aca,!"
-President George W. Bush has nominated the new deputy commanding general of Army Materiel Command for the rank of four-star general and the top slot at AMC.
+WASHINGTON (Army News Service, June 23, 2008) President George W. Bush has nominated the new deputy commanding general of Army Materiel Command, or AMC, for the rank of four-star general and the top slot at AMC.

 If her nomination is confirmed by the U.S. Senate, Lt.
 Gen. Ann E. Dunwoody, who became AMC's 43rd DCG on June 17, will become the first woman in U.S. military history to gain a fourth star.